-I have published seven architecture papers (five as first author) and in top computer architecture conferences including MICRO, ASPLOS, ISCA, HPCA, and DAC.
+I have published in top computer architecture conferences including MICRO, ASPLOS, ISCA, HPCA, and DAC.
 All of my dissertation work is implemented as a full-stack real-system, evaluated rigorously with FPGA-accelerated RTL simulations, physically validated for feasibility, and fully open-sourced for reproducibility.

-My work has been recognized with IEEE Micro Top Pick in Computer Architecture (MICRO 2023), the Best Paper Award (DAC 2021), and the Distinguished Artifact Award (ISCA 2023).
+I have been recognized with IEEE Micro Top Pick in Computer Architecture (MICRO 2023), the Best Student Paper Award Finalist (VLSI 2025), the Best Paper Award (DAC 2021), and the Distinguished Artifact Award (ISCA 2023).
 I am selected as a 2024 Rising Star in EECS by MIT and 2023 ML and Systems Rising Star by MLCommons.
+I also received the Sevin Rosen Funds Award for innovative research.

 Prior to UC Berkeley, I earned B.S. in Electrical and Computer Engineering from Seoul National University.

-The best way to reach me is at seah at berkeley dot edu.
+The best way to reach me is at seahkim at umich dot edu.

 University of California, Berkeley